ZeroQI/Absolute-Series-Scanner/README.md

 Any information missing or wrong inthere in Plex is an Agent issue, refer to the Agent readme here: https://github.com/ZeroQI/Hama.bundle/blob/master/README.md

 ## Which Metadata/Title source to select?
 - Anime:     AniDB.net, Hama use an offline title database from them ("main title" is the best, or romaji "x-jat".
 "En" titles have horrors like "bombshells from the sky" for "Asobi ni Iku yo!" series).
 AniDB use small posters, no background.
-Hama use ScudLee's xml mapping files to crosss reference the anidb id to the tvdb series
+Hama use ScudLee's xml mapping files to crosss reference the anidb id to the tvdb series.
+Hama supports AniDB, TheTVDB, mainly, and if ScudLee mapping file has it, TheMoviedB, MyAnimeList, TelevisionTunes for full length theme songs, ...
 - TV Series: TheTVDB.com or TVrage or TheMovieDB (support series now), no db site will store (DVD) boxset specific files (nor sport or porn for TheTVDB).
 TVDB has high resolution posters, background images, screenshots, and episodes summaries, all lacking from AniDB.net, but they do not carry porn series so no metadata for this type.
 TheTVDB uses seasons which can be practical for long anime.
 Episodes have titles and summary in many languages
 - Movies:    TheMovieDB.org, naming convention: "Movie Title (Year).ext"

-Hama supports AniDB, TheTVDB, mainly, and if ScudLee mapping file has it, TheMoviedB, MyAnimeList, TelevisionTunes for full length theme songs, ...
+- YouTube:   Series/Movie library YouTube-Agent for Movies '[youtube-video_id]' and Series/seasons '[youtube-playlist_id]' (starts with PL then 16/32 chars)

+## Absolute series scanner functions that differes from Plex Series Scanner
+- Seamless 'Grouping folder': For example 'Dragon Ball/Dragon Ball Z/ep xxx.ext'
+- Movies in series libraries support (names same as folder or contain " - Complete Movie")
+- .plexignore' fully working including subfolders
+- Display absolute series without file renaming displayed with seasons (tvdb2/3/4) or remapped chronology wise (tvdb5) or anidb sereis grouped and displayed as tvdb series (anidb2, need mapping accurate in scudlee files to work)
+- Use sagas as seasons keeping absolute numbering with TVDB4 and it create even the seasons for you from a database if not specified
+- AniDB numbering support (OP/ED/SpXX, etc...)
+- YouTube playlist with id in series or season folder get added without numbering/renaming needed
+- Video files inside zip file gets displayed (not playable)
+- Episode title is taken from the filename (to be re-written by the agent but usefull if series is not matched yet)
+- Forced id in series name or id file for the agent gets passed through
+- Versatile file format support. if a logical numbering format isn't supported let me know (no episode number in brackets or parenthesis though, that's moronic)
+- put per-series logs ('xxx.filelist.log' and 'xxx.scanner.log' in /Plex Media Server/Plug-in Support/Data/com.plexapp.agents.hama/DataItems/Logs).

-## File Naming Conventions
+## File Naming Conventions / Numbering
 This scanner supports absolute and season numbering, but here are two references for guidelines
 - Naming convention for Plex: https://support.plex.tv/hc/en-us/sections/200059498-Naming-and-Organizing-TV-Shows
 - Naming convention for XBMC:  http://wiki.xbmc.org/index.php?title=Naming_video_files/TV_shows
 - Specials chars handling ("CØDE：BREAKER") and files starting with dots (".Hack")
-- Do not use semicolon: ';', as plex give only the title up to this character to media.title (if movie) / media.show (if TV Series)
+- Do not use semicolon: ';', replace with space as plex give only the title up to this character to media.title (if movie) / media.show (if TV Series) and truncate wven file path

 ### Files
 <TABLE>